Autodesk-Forge/forge-tutorial-postman/DA4Revit/instructions/task-6.md

 3. Click the **Environment quick look** icon to hide the variables.

-4. On the Postman sidebar, click **Task 6 - Prepare Cloud Storage > GET Temporary Upload URL**.
+4. On the Postman sidebar, click **Task 6 - Prepare Cloud Storage > POST Get Temporary Upload URL**.
 The request loads.

 5. Click **Send**.
 If the request is successful, you should see a screen similar to the following image.
 Furthermore, the signed URL is saved to the `ossUploadURL` Postman Environment Variable.